thiagojedi/thiagojedi.github.io/src/blog/2023-08-11_explanning-my-activitypub-comments.md

 My current flow today is as follows: I publish an article on my blog, then I post a toot on my Mastodon profile promoting the post.
 With that toot url, I update my blog article connecting both.
 Et voilà!
-Replies are not comments.
+Replies are now comments.

 Besides my take, and Julian's that I mentioned a lot on this text, there are a lot of different ones doing the same in different ways, with different languages